canaris-in/CanPatch/DEPLOY.md

 ## Requirements
 - Pyhton >= 3.10
 - Ansible >= 2.15
-- SSH access to remote machine
+- SSH access to remote machine (For setup on remote machines only.)

-# Setup on Remote Machine
+## Setup on Remote Machine

 1. Copy your ssh public key to remote server and add it to authorized keys
 2. Run `ssh -T <ssh_user>@<ssh_host>` from your local machine to authenticate your machine with the remote      machine.